51ngul4r1ty/atoll-core/docs/ARCHITECTURE.md

 2. `item`: this link will return an individual item
 3. `self`: the link to this resource, usually used within a collection when the item is simply providing a link to itself (collections return the full items)
+4. `action:*` can be used to link to POST actions associated with this resource, for example, `action:join-unallocated-parts`

 Note: "self" should not be used when the current request URI to return this item returns that exact same URI.
 It is only intended for the collection --> item